mwc360/mwc360.github.io/_posts/2025-02-26-The-Art-and-Science-of-Table-Compaction.md

 ![Scheduled Compaction File Counts 1k Batch](/assets/img/posts/Compaction/scheduled-compaction-files-1k.png)

 ### Automatic Compaction
 With Auto Compaction, based on this workload, we see that every 4 iterations results in the background, syncronously run, min-compaction job.
-After 200 iterations we have 47 files, this makes sense as by default auto-compaction triggers whenever there is 50 or more files below 128MB.
+After 200 iterations we have 47 files, this makes sense as by default auto-compaction triggers whenever there is 50 or more files below the small file threshold.
 ![Auto Compaction File Counts 1k Batch](/assets/img/posts/Compaction/auto-compaction-files-1k.png)

 Automatic compaction certainly produces the most optimal file layout after 200 iterations, it has by far the lowest standard devation of file count which will result in more consistency in both write and read performance.